ouvroir/icofom2021/src/publications/icofom2021-karine-duhamel.md

 and Coast Salish), which has become part of the permanent collection of the Canadian Museum for Human Rights.
 The Witness Blanket honours the thousands of children who were forced into the Indian residential school system in Canada.
-It is a cedar "blanket," woven with over 800 pieces of Indian residential school history.
+It is a cedar “blanket”, woven with over 800 pieces of Indian residential school history.
 These contributions were donated by residential school survivors and their families, band offices, friendship centres and governments.
 Other items were reclaimed from